 - 1 teaspoon sweet paprika

-- 28oz can crushed tomatoes
+- 28oz can diced tomatoes

 - 4–6 eggs

-- Pre-heat oven to 375°F.
+- Preheat oven to 375°F.

-- Once the mixture had thickened, add the eggs.
+- Once the sauce had thickened, add the eggs.
 Using a spoon, carve a little whole into the tomato mixture and crack the eggs into the dish.
 There should be room in a large skillet to fit up to six eggs easily.